Code-Institute-Submissions/milestone-1-THE-A-TEAM/TESTING.md

 3. Footer
     1. Already tested in the Home page section above. (as the code is the same).

+4. Check all the above steps on phone and tablet.

 ### Our News page

 1. Navigation bar